Connor's Wedding: Critical reception

 Sophie Gilbert of The Atlantic, who felt the series' "cyclical" premise had grown rigid in the previous season, applauded the series' decision to finally kill off Logan, feeling it allowed Succession to function "in a new mode, without Logan’s contaminating physical presence."
 Several critics praised Armstrong's decision to depict Logan's death off-camera.
 Gilbert felt it reaffirmed the character's humanity after several seasons establishing him as a larger-than-life presence, and called Strong, Snook and Culkin "extraordinary" in portraying the siblings' "chaotic shock".
 Judy Berman of Time wrote of Logan's death, "It’s a fitting demise, because it captures the whole point of Logan as a character: he makes monstrous decisions from on high and then leaves everyone around him to cope with the consequences."
 Berman felt the episode "excels in detailing how each of the show’s true main characters receive and react to the news", and praised the "emotional turmoil" conveyed by Strong, Culkin and Snook throughout the episode.
 Carol Midgley of The Sunday Times wrote, "In making [Logan's] ending quick and clean, the writers have ensured we remember him as he was, ogreish to the last."

 Alan Sepinwall of Rolling Stone described "Connor's Wedding" as "an episode that TV historians will be analyzing and praising for a long, long time."
 Sepinwall praised Strong, Culkin, and Matthew Macfadyen for the "affecting" scene where Kendall and Roman first hear the news of Logan's ill health from Tom, while naming Shiv's reaction the episode's "most devastating and powerful moment", writing "it is extraordinary to watch Sarah Snook hold nothing back on that phone call scene."
 Sepinwall felt the episode lived up to the series' inherent promise of Logan's eventual death, writing, "Armstrong and company made sure the episode was able to meet the moment, in part by demonstrating how the Roy kids were not able to do the same."
 In 2024, Rolling Stone listed it as the 14th best TV episode of all time.

 Accolades

 TVLine named Sarah Snook "Performer of the Week" for the week of April 15, 2023, for her performance in the episode.
-The site praised Snook for "conveying how bewildering and surreal the initial moments of a loved one’s death can be", writing: "We felt emotionally spent (...) after that hour of television, but we also knew that we witnessed something very special, thanks in large part to Snook’s delicately crafted portrait of a child saying goodbye to a parent too soon."
+The site praised Snook for "conveying how bewildering and surreal the initial moments of a loved one's death can be", writing: "We felt emotionally spent [...] after that hour of television, but we also knew that we witnessed something very special, thanks in large part to Snook's delicately crafted portrait of a child saying goodbye to a parent too soon."

-Jesse Armstrong received the Emmy Award for Outstanding Writing for a Drama Series on its 75th edition for writing this episode.
-Mark Mylod, director, also received an accolade for Outstanding Directing for a Drama Series that same night.
+At the 75th Primetime Emmy Awards, Jesse Armstrong and Mark Mylod won the Primetime Emmy Award for Outstanding Writing for a Drama Series and Outstanding Directing for a Drama Series, respectively, for the episode.